EricRohlfs/blog/docs/checkbox-tree-component.md

 ```
 // typescript magic so we can treat the following as a type without using enums.
+// Special thanks to David for showing me this trick.
   export const states = {
     unchecked: 'unchecked',
     checked: 'checked',